 Choosing a dog when you live in an apartment can feel overwhelming.
 You want a companion who will thrive in your space while also being considerate of your neighbors and daily routine.
-Many people assume that apartment living means you can only have tiny dogs, but that’s not necessarily true — the best dogs for apartments aren’t always the smallest ones.
+Many people assume apartment living means you can only have tiny dogs.
+The best dogs for apartments aren’t always the smallest ones.

 Top Apartment-Friendly Breeds